TRUE SPIRITUAL GROWTH (Part 1)

-The general concept of spiritual growth in the Church today is that the believers are born again into God’s kingdom as babes or infants who then grow up into maturity as they feed regularly on God’s Word, fellowship daily with God in prayer and participate in diverse spiritual activities.
+The general but wrong concept of spiritual growth in the Church today is that the believers are born again into God’s kingdom as spiritual babes or infants, who then grow up into maturity as they feed regularly on God’s Word, fellowship daily with God in prayer, and participate in diverse spiritual activities in the Church.

-This concept of spiritual growth presupposes that at the point of spiritual generation the born-again believers as the new creations are not perfectly like Christ in their born-again spirit, perhaps “a miniature Christ”.
+This concept of spiritual growth presupposes that at the point of spiritual generation the born-again believers, the new creations, are not perfectly like Christ in their born-again spirit, or at best just “a miniature Christ”.

 All the spiritual exercises that those who hold or embrace this wrong concept of spiritual growth do is therefore consider as a means of increasing the size, power, strength, anointing or knowledge of their born-again spirits.

-Though this concept seems very logical or sensible to our natural mind; it is inconsistent with the New Testament’s concept of spiritual growth!
+Though this concept may seem logical or sensible to our natural mind; it is totally inconsistent with the New Testament’s concept of spiritual growth.

 The New Testament clearly teaches that the product of the new or spiritual birth is “a new creation.”

-This Scripture is speaking about the believer’s recreated or born-again spirit (the inward man), and not about his soul or his body (the outward or physical man).
+Apostle Paul in this scripture is apparently speaking about the believer’s recreated or born-again spirit (the inward man), and not about his soul or his body (the outward or physical man).

-This is also why the believer’s spirit is called “the Spirit of Christ” (Rom.
-8:9, Gal.
-4:6).
-This means that the believer’s regenerated spirit cannot be more righteous, perfect or holier; “because as He is, so are we in this world.”
-(1 John 4:17).
+Therefore, the believer’s regenerated or recreated spirit cannot be made to become more righteous, perfect or holier than it is at the point of regeneration; “because as He is, so are we in this world.”
+(1 John 4:17 NKJV).

-True spiritual growth is therefore not increase in godliness, holiness or righteousness!
+True spiritual growth is therefore not increasing in godliness, holiness or righteousness!